Find out how to sell wild birds and animals legally and safely, and what licences you need to get.

 You may need a licence if you do sell wild animals.
 This depends on which laws your animal comes under.

-You could be prosecuted and may have to pay a fine of up to £5000 if you sell a wild animal without a licence when required.
+You could be prosecuted and may have to pay an unlimited fine if you sell a wild animal without a licence when required.

 Check which of the following lists your animal is on and follow the relevant guidance:

-You must have a licence to sell any ‘protected’ animal that’s listed on Annex IV of the Conservation of Habitats and Species Regulations 2010 or that was taken legally from the wild after 10 June 1994.
+You must have a licence to sell any ‘protected’ animal that’s listed on Annex IV of the Conservation of Habitats and Species Regulations 2017 (as amended) or that was taken legally from the wild after 10 June 1994.

 Apply for a licence to sell a protected animal.

-You don’t need a licence if the animal is or was:
+You do not need a licence if the animal is or was:

-- taken from the wild in a country which is not one of the European Union countries
+- taken from the wild in a country which is not the United Kingdom or one of the European Union countries

 - bred in captivity